 Social Security number (SSN)

-If you filed a joint return last year, and you and your spouse establish separate residences, you both should notify the IRS of your new addresses.
+You might have filed as married filing jointly last year, but you and your spouse have since established separate homes.
+If so, you both should notify the IRS of your new addresses.